garrettbduncan/garrettbduncan.github.io/_posts/2023-04-27-garrett-graduated.md

 ## Garrett Graduated

+5 years at BYU.
+Now he's off to spoil Bojangles for the next 2 weeks.

+---

 ### Recent events

 - Garrett just graduated with his masters of statistics degree from BYU.
 He's excited to graduate, but he'll miss his buddies there.
 Shoutout to Dr. Christensen for being the best advisor of all time.